This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 commission, or its hearing officers wherein payment of compensation is to be

-made shall be promptly forwarded to the appropriate department of the bureau
+made will be promptly forwarded to the appropriate department of the bureau

 charged with the duty of making the payment, or in the case of a self-insuring